 This may be the place Shadow was born.
 It’s in an area of amazing granite boulders, cliffs, natural shelters, and little visitation by people.
 Cougars lurk among the intricate formations and I’ve chosen this remarkable spot for the fantastical birth of a cub to a mother dying of a gunshot wound.
-Meera’s psychic ability to communicate with wild animals brought her here at nightfall when she discovered the newborn cub with its disabled mother.
-The next day Meera returned with water, food, and medicine.
-Watch for their stories in Sleeping with Coyotes.
+Shannon’s psychic ability to communicate with wild animals brought her here at nightfall when she discovered the newborn cub with its disabled mother.
+The next day Shannon returned with water, food, and medicine.
+Watch for their stories in Coyote Cousins.

 If your summer cabin is tucked far into a mountainous wilderness you need a place for Internet access and phone calls.
-In 2007, Meera’s father got one of the first iPhones and found such a spot.
-He and Meera built a trail there shortly before Shannon’s little brother was born prematurely at the cabin.
+In 2007, Shannon’s father got one of the first iPhones and found such a spot.
+He and Shannon built a trail there shortly before Shannon’s little brother was born prematurely at the cabin.

-In the first mini-story posted under the heading “Experiments,” Meera looks back on that summer and writes about it.
+In the first mini-story posted under the heading “Experiments,” Shannon looks back on that summer and writes about it.
 The lawn chair her mother used is rusted now and deteriorating.
 Here.